(Disclosure: Some of the links below may be affiliate links)

 - Rename all the documents

 This process is the one I have found out to be the fastest.
 With this, I do not have to rename the files on my phone.
-Since my fingers do not seem to be able to work on a phone, this is good for me!
+Since my fingers do not seem to work on a phone, this is good for me!

 To not get burned out, I recommend doing long scanning sessions.
 I did many 45 minutes sessions.
 I was doing the scanning while watching TV shows.
 It is quite a long process.
 But still better than I imagined.

-Now, when I receive new documents, I store them until the end of the month and then process them all.
+When I receive new documents, I store them until the end of the month and then process them all.
 You could, of course, scan them as you receive them.
 It depends on your way of working.
 I prefer to do a batch of them at once.
 I have a recurring task on my task management system that tells me to scan them.

 Which documents to keep on paper?